Sinkhole Patrol

 Start by bringing up a blank program in Pybricks.
 Visit [code.pybricks.com](https://code.pybricks.com/) using Chrome or Edge.

-Pybricks uses a programming language called Python. 🐍 And now... to code!
+Pybricks uses a programming language called Python. :snake: And now\... to code!

 Rotate motor.
 Rooootaaaaaate motor.
 Aaaand I'm stuck.
 No problem.
 That's what the internet is for.